arjdesign/test-tube/docs/hyperparameter_optimization/HyperOptArgumentParser.md

-The HyperOptArgumentParser is a subclass of python's [argparse](https://docs.python.org/3/library/argparse.html), with added finctionality to change parameters on the fly as determined by a sampling strategy.
+The HyperOptArgumentParser is a subclass of python's [argparse](https://docs.python.org/3/library/argparse.html), with added functionality to change parameters on the fly as determined by a sampling strategy.

 You can instantiate an `HyperOptArgumentParser` via: